Ben Roethlisberger: 2013

-2014 season
+2014

 Roesthilsberger started the 2014 season with a 4–3 record in the first seven games.
 On October 26, 2014, against the Indianapolis Colts, Roethlisberger completed 40 of 49 passes for a career-high 522 yards and six touchdowns as the Steelers defeated the Indianapolis Colts 51–34.
 With the win, Roethlisberger became just the fourth quarterback in NFL history to get 100 wins in his first 150 starts.
 He also became the first NFL quarterback to pass for over 500 yards twice in a career.
 He earned AFC Offensive Player of the Week for his effort against the Colts.
 In the next game, a 43–23 victory over the Baltimore Ravens, he had 340 passing yards and six passing touchdowns to earn AFC Offensive Player of the Week for the second consecutive week.

 In the Steelers Week 15 matchup against the Atlanta Falcons, Roethlisberger completed 27 of 35 passes for 360 yards in a 27–20 victory.
-The victory made Roethlisberger only the sixth quarterback in NFL history to have defeated at least 31 different teams, joining Tom Brady, Drew Brees, Kerry Collins, Brett Favre, and Peyton Manning; like Brady (at the time), Roethlisberger has only played with one team and thus has not played against the Steelers.
+The victory made Roethlisberger only the sixth quarterback in NFL history to have defeated at least 31 different teams, joining Tom Brady, Drew Brees, Kerry Collins, Brett Favre, and Peyton Manning; Roethlisberger has only played with one team and thus has not played against the Steelers.
 The Steelers lost 41–38 in Roethlisberger's only other matchup against Atlanta in 2006, and he was suspended for the Steelers 15–9 overtime victory against the Falcons in 2010.

 During 2014, Roethlisberger passed for career highs in yards with 4,952, completion percentage with 67.1, completions with 408, and attempts with 608.
 Roethlisberger also matched his career high in passing touchdowns with 32, as well as posting a passer rating of 103.3, the second highest of his career.
 His 4,952 yards were tied for most on the season with Drew Brees, but Roethlisberger reached the mark with fewer completions.

 The Steelers had an 11–5 record and finished first in the AFC North.
-They then lost in the Wild Card Round of the playoffs against the Baltimore Ravens by a score of 30–17.
+They lost in the Wild Card Round of the playoffs against the Baltimore Ravens by a score of 30–17.
 He was named to his third career Pro Bowl for the 2014 season.
 He was ranked 26th by his fellow players on the NFL Top 100 Players of 2015.